jamesquinn103/custom-metadata-and-apex-metadata-api-in-managed-packages-demo/README.md

 This repo documents experiments ran in August 2023 that proved:
  1. Upgradable (Developer controlled) fields in a managed package are not updatable in a subscriber org via Apex Metadata API on any permutation of:
- *    Protected or Unprotected records on Custom Metadata Types of Global, NS, or MP scopes, in 1GP or 2GP
+    *    Protected or Unprotected records, on
+    *    Custom Metadata Types of Global, Namespace, or Managed Package scopes,
+    *    In 1GP or 2GP
  2. Conversely, Subscriber controlled fields in a managed package are updatable in a subscriber org via Apex Metadata API on all of the above permutations.

  So the field level setting is all that matters to determine whether apex within the same managed package